szf2020/esp32s3-for-usb-ticket-printer/README.md

 ## Specific application:

-For years I have developed printing systems over the Internet, but this always required the use of microcontrollers that printed over serial/RS232 ports.
+For years I have developed printing systems over the Internet, but this many times required the use of microcontrollers that printed over serial/RS232 ports.
 Now, I will be able to use USB printers, which are more modern and accessible.